 What does a straight flush beat?

-Except for a higher straight flush, this beats all other poker hands.
+Except for a higher straight flush, this beats all other poker hands chances of winning.

 How Does a Straight Flush Hand Rank?